Kamchybek Tashiev: Family clan and relatives in power

+Circumventing sanctions on Russia

 The Open Dialog Foundation in May 2023 published a massive report entitled "Russia's allies in the war against Ukraine.
 Kazakhstan and Kyrgyzstan are a reliable rear of the Russian army" with attached materials.
 Open Dialog Foundation is headquartered in Brussels and is actively supported by the European Union.

 Report mentions head of Kyrgyz security authority SCNS Kamchybek Tashiev as a person who is proposed to be sanctioned for helping Russia to circumvent international sanctions.
 From report:"In 2022, Kyrgyzstan exported 115,920 electric detonators to Russia worth $882,400, although it did not make any deliveries in 2021.
 Electric detonators are used in the production of anti-personnel and anti-tank mines.
 In turn, Kyrgyzstan imported 193,536 electric detonators from Canada in 2022 worth $3.7 million.
 There is reason to believe that Kyrgyzstan re-exported Canadian-made electric detonators to Russia.
 Exports of radar, radio navigation and radio remote control equipment in 2022 amounted to 169,800 thousand dollars, which is 60% more than in 2021.
 The amount of exports of telescopic sights (for weapons) from Kyrgyzstan to Russia in 2022 $199,700, which is 13 times more than in 2021.
 Deliveries of parts of aircraft, helicopters and unmanned aerial vehicles from Kyrgyzstan to Russia increased from zero in 2021 to $1.5 million in 2022.
 In 2019–2021, Kyrgyzstan did not export parts of lasers, devices, and optical instruments to Russia, but in 2022, exports amounted to $193,100.
 In 2022, Kyrgyzstan also abnormally increased the re-export of dual-use goods: $315,700, 109 times more than in 2021.
 Shipments of integrated circuits from Kyrgyzstan to Russia in 2022 amounted to $612,800, which is 104 times more than in 2021.
 Exports of printed circuits in 2022 amounted to $23,700 – 11 times more than in 2021.
 The export of computers for automatic processing from Kyrgyzstan to Russia amounted to $2.5 million, which is almost 7 times more than in 2021.
 The export of electrical machinery and equipment for special purposes increased 9 times - from $40,700 in 2021 to $367,300 in 2022."